-The Panel supports the Research Lead in creating and delivering the UKCAT Research Strategy with a particular focus on:
+The Panel supports the Research Lead in creating and delivering the Research Strategy with a particular focus on:

-- establishing and overseeing the governance framework for all UKCAT related data collection and research activity; - maintaining the UKCAT database(s); - commissioning and selecting short term studies to achieve UKCAT's objectives (such as widening participation and non-cognitive attributes); - planning longitudinal cohort studies to establish the predictive value of the test; - liaising with other bodies (such as Medical Schools Council, General Medical Council) on opportunities to create a linked postgraduate follow-up mechanism.
+- establishing and overseeing the governance framework for data collection and research activity; - maintaining the UCAT database(s); - commissioning and selecting short term studies to achieve the Consortium's objectives (such as widening participation and non-cognitive attributes); - planning longitudinal cohort studies to establish the predictive value of the test; - liaising with other bodies (such as Medical Schools Council, General Medical Council) on opportunities to create a linked postgraduate follow-up mechanism.

-UKCAT OFFICE
+UCAT OFFICE

-The Chief Operating Officer (COO), the UKCAT Administrator and the UKCAT Marketing Officer are responsible for the day to day running of the test and supporting operations.
-They are employed by the University of Nottingham and support the work of UKCAT through a service level agreement that is reviewed on an annual basis.
+The Chief Operating Officer (COO), the UCAT Administrator and the UCAT Marketing Officer are responsible for the day to day running of the test and supporting operations.
+They are employed by the University of Nottingham and support the work of the Consortium through a service level agreement that is reviewed on an annual basis.